History of the Jews in Prague: Early history

 The first reference to a Jewish community in Prague is in a report by Jewish traveler Ibrahim ibn Yaqub from 965 CE which mentions Jewish merchants at Prague markets.
 By the end of the 11th century, a Jewish community had been fully established in Prague.
-By the mid-12th century, following various attacks and pogroms, Prague's Jews were confined to living in an area on the right bank of the Vltava river which would eventually become the ghetto.
+By the mid-12th century, following various attacks and pogroms such as the 1096 pogrom made by Volkmar, Prague's Jews were confined to living in an area on the right bank of the Vltava river which would eventually become the ghetto.
 Jews in Prague were first protected from persecution by a royal charter of Ottokar II of Bohemia in 1254, which stated that the Jews were protected as money lenders and servants of the king, but required to pay high taxes and occasionally supply loans to the royal treasury.
 At Easter in 1389, which coincided with Passover, Jews were accused of "desecration of the host" i.e. the sacramental bread, and, as a result, 3,000 Jewish men, women, and children were murdered in the streets, homes, and synagogues of the ghetto.
 In the aftermath of this pogrom, many Prague Jews fled to Poland and Hungary.